 As a nonfiction writer, I became pretty good at vetting experts.

 With COVID, I chose Osterholm right away, but I was also following Marc Lipsitch, and had just recently discovered John M. Barry.
 I trust all three.
 [6/22/2020 UPDATE: I’ve changed my mind on Osterholm, for a couple of reasons.
-Still find what he had to say early on important–though he may have been wrong about the future availability of reagent, I don’t know.]
+Still find what he had to say early on important–though he may have been wrong about the future availability of reagent, I don’t know.
+No longer interested in Lipstitch or Barry, either.]

 Authors: Osterholm, Lipsitch, Barry.